 The Intro to Building STEM Lab Unit is designed for students and teachers to grow acquainted with components of the kit, how to build with the VEX GO system, and explore the design thinking process.
 Taking time to work through this Unit will give your class a shared language to use when talking about kit pieces and builds, and sets a foundation for best practices that will carry throughout the school year.

-In addition, the Knowledge Base holds useful articles about the Pieces in the VEX GO Kit and how to build with VEX GO, for reference and support any time you need it.
+In addition, the VEX Library holds useful articles about the Pieces in the VEX GO Kit and how to build with VEX GO, for reference and support any time you need it.

 Build Instructions In Every STEM Lab